 Do not just incorporate because your other friends/contacts/peers in the space are doing so and you want to feel more grown-up like them.

 If you’re making the jump to an LLC, which is usually the next logical step, make sure to get a trusted accountant.
-Moving behind a sole-prop becomes confusing and it’s all-around better to have someone who knows what they’re doing.
+Moving away from a sole prop becomes confusing and it’s all-around better to have someone at your side who knows what they’re doing.